New Orleans Bucket List for Foodies

 Want to know what to eat in New Orleans?
 The best restaurants in New Orleans?
 The New Orleans foodie favorites?
 The hidden gems with awesome food?
 The must-do New Orleans food tours?
 Then this New Orleans Bucket List for Foodies is for you!

-But, like many of the top foodie cities, the best New Orleans foods are not always the famous dishes, from famous chefs, at famous restaurants.
-Sure, NOLA has plenty of that, but this city has humble origins and some best kept secrets you won’t want to miss.
-This New Orleans food bucket list is a combination of the 2.
+But, as is the case in many of the top foodie cities, the best New Orleans foods are not always the famous dishes from famous chefs at famous restaurants.
+Sure, NOLA has plenty of that, but this city has humble origins, and some of its best-kept secrets are not at the places everyone’s already heard of.

 New Orleans Bucket List Foods

-Each one of these NOLA bucket list foods deserves a try.
-Some, of these amazing dishes are specific to a particular restaurant and in those case, I have specified where to find it.
-Some of the famous New Orleans specialties will be found at countless eateries across the city, and for those, I’ve given you some excellent options, but they certainly aren’t the only good ones.
-Also see the list of restaurants below for additional information and more recommendations for places to eat in New Orleans.
+Other famous New Orleans specialties will be found at countless eateries across the city, and for those, I’ve given you some excellent options, but they certainly aren’t the only good ones.

 New Orleans Crawfish Boil

 What is New Orleans famous for?
 Crawfish, of course!
 One of NOLA’s nicknames is even “Crawfish Town!”
-So, it’s a no-brainer that eating crawfish is on your New Orleans to do list!
+So, it’s a no-brainer that eating crawfish is on your New Orleans to-do list!

-I remember my first New Orleans Crawfish Boil—“I ate the tails and sucked the head!”
-I became an instant fan of crawfish, crayfish, crawdads, or whatever you want to call them—they’re the same thing.
+I remember my first New Orleans Crawfish Boil.
+As the locals put it, “I ate the tails and sucked the head!”
+I became an instant fan of crawfish, crayfish, crawdads, or whatever you want to call them—they’re all the same thing.

-Steamed with New Orleans spices, potatoes, and some corn on the cob, Crawfish Boils, are my favorite way to enjoy boiled crawfish, but you can get them by themselves too.
-Both boiled crawfish and Crawfish Boils will only be served during crawfish season, January through July.
+Steamed with New Orleans spices, potatoes, and some corn on the cob, Crawfish Boils are my favorite way to enjoy boiled crawfish, but you can get them all by themselves too.

-New Orleans restaurants for Crawfish Boils and boiled crawfish:
+New Orleans Restaurants for Crawfish Boils and Boiled Crawfish:

-The Original French Market Restaurant and Bar, 1001 Decatur St
+The Original French Market Restaurant and Bar, 1001 Decatur St.

-Three Legged Dog Tavern, 400 Burgundy St
+Three Legged Dog Tavern, 400 Burgundy St.

-Bevi Seafood, 236 N Carrollton Ave
+Bevi Seafood, 236 N Carrollton Ave.

 New Orleans Gumbo

-One of the most famous foods in New Orleans, Gumbo, is a thick stew of local ingredients.
+One of the most famous foods in New Orleans, Gumbo is a thick stew of local ingredients.
 It can be seafood, chicken & sausage, or a combination.
 It can be thickened with a roux, okra, or filé powder.
-But like many dishes on this New Orleans food bucket list, the “holy trinity” of Louisiana cuisines, onions, celery, and bell peppers, will always be present.

 You’ll see Creole Gumbo and Cajun Gumbo in NOLA restaurants, but the Creole version is more popular inside the city, and the Cajun has more of a presence in the outskirts.
 The Creole version is more red from tomatoes, and the Cajun version is more brown.